k-faardheen/Weather-App/README.md

 ### Description

 The Weather App is a simple and intuitive application that provides up-to-date weather information for various locations around the world.
-Whether you're planning a trip, checking the weather for your daily activities, or just curious about the forecast, this app has you covered.
 It offers real-time weather data, including temperature, humidity, wind speed, and more, in a user-friendly interface.

 ### Table of Contents